bigdata-ufsc/ococlus/README.md

 # OCoClus - <i>O</i>verlapped <i>Co</i>-<i>Clus</i>tering method

 This is a project with the OCoClus implementation that finds non-overlapped and overlapped co-clusters.
-Source code of the paper **A Frequent Pattern Based Approach for Mining Overlapped Co-clusters in Binary Data**, accepted for publication in ...
+Source code of the paper **A Co-occurrence Based Approach for MiningOverlapped Co-clusters in Binary Data**, accepted for publication in ...

 \[ [publication](https://#) ] \[ [preprint](./reference/preprint.pdf) ] \[ [bibtex](./reference/bibliography.bib) ]